Get help with Pension Wise

 There's no limit to the amount you can save up in your pension schemes.
 This means you can join a workplace pension scheme even if you've already got money saved up in another pension fund or you're still paying into another fund, such as a personal pension.

-There are limits to how much tax relief you can get on the contributions you make to your pension, so if may not be worth paying more than you will get tax relief on.
+There are limits to how much tax relief you can get on the contributions you make to your pension, so it might not be worth paying more than you will get tax relief on.

 For more information on how to work out your budget, see Budgeting.